In today´s post I will share with you an easy guide on how to move your site from HTTP to HTTPS.

 Online security is increasingly important.
-One way that you can start to secure your website is by switching to HTTPS Hosting.
+One way that you can start to secure your website is by switching to an HTTPS secure web hosting solution.

 This involves using an SSL Certificate.
 SSL stands for Secure Sockets Layer and this is a way of creating an encrypted link between the computer browsing your website and the web server that hosts your website.

-In this post we’ll run through the basics so that you understand the process so that you can switch your website to HTTPS if you want to.
+In this post we’ll run through the basics so that you understand the process so that you can change your website to HTTPS if you want to.

 Why Switch To HTTPS?